nnonickreal/bestool-ng/README.md

 ## BES SoCs support

-i left all the programmer blobs from the [latest publicly available official BES programming tool](https://github.com/Derek-Vencer/tws_earbuds/tree/main/BES_DldProductLine_VS1.70.8) in the `programmers/` directory.
+the programmer blobs from the [official BES programming tool](https://github.com/Derek-Vencer/tws_earbuds/tree/main/BES_DldProductLine_VS1.70.8) are included in the `programmers/` directory.

 the rights to these blobs belong to BES (as do the rights to the default `programmer.bin` file in the project's root directory).